czhaoca/tech-hardware-reference/samsung/a9+/setup.md

    - Enable **USB Debugging** to allow ADB access.

 ### 3. **Install ADB on Your Computer**:
-   - Follow the instructions in the main `README.md` to install ADB on your system.
+   - You can download ADB platform tools directly from the official [Android Developer website](https://developer.android.com/tools/releases/platform-tools).
+   - **Note**: Installing Android Studio is not necessary to use ADB.
+You can simply download the standalone ADB platform tools and use them to interact with your device.

 ### 4. **Connecting the Device**:
    - Use a USB cable to connect the Samsung device to your computer.
+   - Authorize the connection on your device when prompted.

 ## Useful Configurations